 at Texas A&M University–San Antonio

-Over 200 students have represented the Colleges of Arts and Sciences, Business, and Education departments in the last two years.
+Over 300 students have represented the Colleges of Arts and Sciences, Business, and Education departments in the last three years.
 There are oral and poster presentations on vast topics, guaranteed to peak your interest.

-Please encourage your undergraduate and graduate students to present their research at the 2017 Student Research Symposium.
-This is a unique opportunity for students to present their research to the greater community and to gain the experience and confidence for careers in their chosen fields and to pursue advanced degrees.
+Current Undergraduate and Graduate students are encouraged to present their research at the 2019 Student Research Symposium.
+This is a unique opportunity to gain the experience and confidence for careers in chosen fields and to pursue advanced degrees.
 This looks great on a resume or personal portfolio, and also an incredible occasion for networking with others in select fields.

 Poster sessions will be held throughout the conference.
 Poster sessions allow participants to present individual papers with key excerpts from the papers displayed on large boards.
 The audience circulates among posters and stops to discuss papers of particular interest with the authors.
 Authors should be present with their posters in order to answer questions and describe their research to interested audience members, but the authors will not make a formal speech or presentation.

 In an oral presentation, students will present a 15 minute talk on a topic of interest to an audience.
 Conference organizers will group talks on similar topics together into hour-long session in which several student speakers will present their research.
 Students may use technology such as PowerPoint if they wish but are not obligated to do so (please indicate whether you will need such technology on your submission).
 Students will speak for the allotted time and take questions from audience members once the talk has concluded.
 If desired, several students may co-host a talk together.